yahoo/ychaos/docs/contribution.md

     If you have installed the development package with `debug` extension, then all of these packages required for screwdriver validations will already be installed in your virtual environment.

-You can also run all of the screwdriver validations at once using the script provided in the `develop` directory.
-Change the permission using `chmod +x develop/validate.sh` and run the script `./develop/validate.sh` to run all validations at once.
+To run all the code analysis steps locally run `make build`.
+To run unittests locally, run `make test`.

 ## Coding standards